AssTractionHero/cytube/docs/gdrive-script-install.md

 ## Google Drive Userscript Installation

 This guide will walk you through the installation of a userscript necessary to play media hosted by Google Drive on newer CyTube installations.
-This userscript will function only if you connect to CyTube from https://cytu.be or https://www.cytu.be, connections from other URLs are not supported by this script.
+This userscript will function only if you connect to CyTube from cytu.be or www.cytu.be, connections from other URLs are not supported by this script.

 ### If you already know what a userscript is, you can install it from this link:
 [CyTube Google Drive Userscript](https://cytu.be/js/cytube-google-drive.user.js?v=1.1)